Ellehcim23/Continuance-game/README.md

 ### HTML

 The game is rendered in a canvas that is placed within a container.
 This container allows for structuring around the canvas element.
-Our main images are stored in the `imgContainer` and accessed when called in javascript.
+The main images are stored in the `imgContainer` and accessed when called in javascript.

 ```html
 <div class="imgContainer">